 Connecticut v.
 Barrett 一 Although the Miranda rules were designed to protect defendants from being compelled by the government to make statements, they also give defendants the right to choose between speech and silence.

 Fare v.
-Michael C. 一 A defendant’s request for their probation officer was not a per se invocation of their Fifth Amendment rights under Miranda.
+Michael C. 一 A juvenile defendant’s request for their probation officer was not a per se invocation of their Fifth Amendment rights under Miranda.

 Michigan v.
 Moseley 一 The admissibility of statements obtained after the person in custody has decided to remain silent depends under Miranda on whether their right to cut off questioning was scrupulously honored.